ofabel/pytm-bootstrap/docs/index.rst

 ==============

 First, you need to setup a new Python project and :doc:`install the library </installation>` as a dependency.
-After successful installation, you can consider reading the :doc:`quickstart guide </quickstart>` and create your first exercise.
+After successful installation, you can consider reading the :doc:`quickstart guide </quickstart>` and create your :ref:`first exercise <first-exercise>`.
 If you need further information, checkout the :doc:`reference </reference>` or :doc:`architecture </architecture>` chapter.

 License
 -------